GRAPHIC-Take Five: Recession talk justified? Follow the data

 Cryptocurrency aficionados and observers alike will be watching for the fallout of a spectacular price collapse.

-Bitcoin was on track on Friday for a double-digit weekly drop, and headed for a record losing streak.
+Bitcoin slumped 8% last week.
 Other cryptocurrencies have also slid with investors shunning risk assets as central banks get aggressive on inflation.

 Whether so-called stablecoins can maintain their dollar pegs as investor confidence plummets is key.
 The algorithmic stablecoin TerraUSD broke its peg and has plunged to as low as 30 cents, as its complex balancing mechanism involving another free-floating token stopped working.